samueladesoga/samblog/content/posts/daily-scrum-getting-to-done.md

 image: "images/blog/daily-scrum.jpg"
 ---

 I often get attendees at our Scrum Training asks what is my preferred format for a Daily Scrum.
-I don’t know have a preferred format.
+I don’t know that I have a preferred format.
 However, if I can get you to reflect on the purpose of the Scrum Guide:

 {{< quote author="Scrum Guide, 2020">}}